 In March 2007, Charter Operating entered into the Charter Operating Credit Agreement which provides for a \$1.5 billion senior secured revolving line of credit, a continuation of the existing \$5.0 billion term loan facility (the "Existing Term Loan"), and a \$1.5 billion new term loan facility (the "New Term Loan"), which was funded in March and April 2007.
-Borrowings under the Charter Operating Credit Agreement bear interest at a variable interest rate based on either LIBOR or a base rate, plus in either case, an applicable margin.
-The applicable margin for LIBOR loans under the New Term Loan and revolving loans is 2.00% above LIBOR.
+Borrowings under the Charter Operating Credit Agreement bear interest at a variable interest rate based on either LIBOR or a base rate, plus in either case, an applicable margin for LIBOR loans under the New Term Loan and revolving loans is 2.00% above LIBOR.
 The revolving line of credit commitments terminate in March 2013.
-The Existing Term Loan and the New Term Loan are subject to amortization at 1% of their initial principal amount per annum commencing on March 31, 2008 with the remaining principal amount of the New Term Loan due in March 2014.
+The Existing Term Loan and the New Term Loan are subject to amortization at 1% of their initial principal amount of the New Term Loan due in March 2014.
 The Charter Operating Credit Agreement also modified the quarterly consolidated leverage ratio to be less restrictive.